So you’ve spring cleaned your home — now what?

 Maybe you've inherited some china that you no longer want to hang on to, or you volunteered to clear out your great-aunt's attic and find yourself knee-deep in porcelain.
 While batching some items like clothing or linens can make a sale more enticing, the trick to selling off your old dishes and serving pieces is to list them individually.

-“People have their whole china set that’s been passed down for years, but they may have broken a plate or two, or maybe there was a piece they never had that they now want,” Ackerman explains.
-Selling off china à la carte is the way to go — even a selection of mismatched dessert plates could score you a cool $20 like this Etsy seller.
-Plus, it’ll be way easier to ship a single piece than a whole set.
-Seriously, save yourself the trouble.
+“People have their whole china set that’s been passed down for years, but they may have broken a plate or two, or maybe there was a piece they never had that they now want,” Ackerman says.
+Selling off china à la carte is the way to go — plus, it’ll be way easier to ship a single piece than a whole set.